MicrosoftDocs/Dynamics-365-Operations.lt-lt/articles/commerce/commerce-analytics.md

 - Pardavimas
 - Paraštės
-- Grąžinimas
+- Grąžinimai

 #### <a name="customers"></a><a name="CustomersPage"></a> Klientai

 - Pardavimas
 - Paraštės
-- Grąžinimas
+- Grąžinimai

 #### <a name="channels"></a><a name="ChannelsPage"></a> Kanalai

 - Pardavimas
 - Paraštės
-- Grąžinimas
+- Grąžinimai

 ### <a name="sales"></a>Pardavimo<a name="SalesPage"></a>